backdrop-contrib/bigmenu/README.md

 - Install this module using [the official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

 - Visit the configuration page under Administration > Configuration > User Interface >
-  Big Menu (admin/config/user-interface/bigmenu) and enter the required information.
+  Big Menu (admin/config/user-interface/bigmenu) and select the number of levels to be generated when showing children of a menu item.

-- Any additional steps.

 Issues
 ------